 WELCOME TO Pickard HALL

 Pickard Hall, named after Josiah L. Pickard and built in 1969, houses 275 residents, approximately 205 men and 70 women, and is located in “The Circle."
 Very popular with first year students, Pickard Hall provides a close community atmosphere for its residents.
-Starting in the fall of 2013, Pickard Hall will be hosting a First Year Experience Interest Community (To learn more about Interest Communities, click here).
+Pickard Hall is home to the First Year Experience Interest Community which was started in 2013 (to learn more about Interest Communities, click here).

 The structure of Pickard is unique in that it has a center stairwell in addition to those at the east and west ends of the building.
-The study lounges and main lobby of Pickard were updated with new seating and tables in the spring of 2012.
-New mini fridges were placed in all of the student rooms in the spring of 2011 and spring of 2012.
+Another unique feature are the booths in the basement, which are excellent for studying.

 Pickard Hall sponsors an annual "Fright Fest" haunted house-type activity at Halloween as a charity fundraiser.
 This event is open not only to UW-Platteville students, but to community members as well.
-In the Spring, the staff and hall council also put on a murder mystery event, like a giant Clue game!
+In the Fall and Spring, “The Circle” competes in our very own Circle Olympics, where each building can participating in events to win the cup.
 These are both amazing opportunities for residents to get involved, make new friends, and gain valuable leadership experience!